 Springtime in Poland.

-Nevertheless, I believe that I have done my part as teacher and praying that they had absorbed it, would be so mightily happy seeing them successful in their lives when they grow up.
+Nevertheless, I believe that I have done my part as a teacher and praying that they had absorbed it, would be so mightily happy seeing them successful in their lives when they grow up.

 My primary students as they had their Polish lesson.

 Lastly, life would be so boring without Pinoys around you.
 Indeed, wherever you go around the sphere there's always Filipino..it could be so unhomely without Filipino friends around.
-To sum it all, I really do love Poland, and I am praying that God would pave the way for me going back there or somewhere in Europe.
+To sum it all, I really do love Poland, and I am praying that God would pave the way for me to go back there or somewhere in Europe.
 There's no place like Europe, so to speak.
 I have drawn to their romantic places and food so as the weather.

 Among my closest pal..